clnsmth/PEP/peps/pep-2.md

 - This change will work well with the concept of a user profile, and with group management features which we are currently planning.

+- This will not prevent users from having separate identities in PASTA, as we plan on a mapping process between accounts, which will be optional.

 ## Open issue(s)

 ## References